 Personal, Instructional, and Assistive Technologies

-The lines between personal, instructional (educational), and assistive technologies are not clear cut.
+The lines between personal, instructional (educational), and assistive technologies (ATs) are not clear cut.
 Personal technologies might be considered programmed systems and devices, or tools, that we all might want to use, or even require, in our daily living.
 Educational technologies are those systems and devices that are developed or adopted primarily for learning.
 And assistive technologies are those systems and devices developed to accommodate individuals with disabilities.
 However, most items falling into any category can be classified as “all of the above” once used, intentionally or not, outside of their intended purpose or when adopted by a larger population.

 Personal Technologies